 Applications in supply chain network design, logistics, transportation, retails, public transportation, etc.

-I am also currently serving as an Associate Editor of INFORMS Journal on Computing and PLOS ONE.
+I am also currently serving as an Associate Editor of INFORMS Journal on Computing.
 My research is supported by several research grants from NSERC, SSHRC, IVADO, Prompt, Mitacs, HEC Montréal as well as industrial funds.
 I am also actively collaborating with several companies as a consultant and researcher.
 If you are interested in this research area, please feel free to contact me.